-Procedure writers were now allotted the required time necessary to verify and validate (V&V) their new or revised procedures prior to challenging them in the plant.
-Dry running procedures provides less chance of a faulty or inadequate procedure going out into the plant.
+Procedure writers are now allotted the time necessary to verify and validate (V&V) their new or revised procedures before challenging them in the plant.
+Dry running procedures lowers the chance of faulty or inadequate procedures being used in the plant.

 8. Procedure Walkthrough

-Availability enabled much coveted Just In Time Training prior to performing an Infrequently Performed Test or Evolution (IPTE).
-Practicing what to expect and how to respond reduces errors and the potential for equipment damage, personnel getting hurt or violation of a technical specification, etc.
+Availability allows for coveted Just In Time Training before performing an Infrequently Performed Test or Evolution (IPTE).
+Practicing what to expect and how to respond reduces errors and the potential for equipment damage, injury to personnel, violation of a technical specification, etc.

 9. Engineering Failure Analysis

-Because the panelists’ simulators incorporate high-fidelity engineering grade models, which are currently being installed in many simulators, this provided an excellent opportunity to use the simulator to support engineering analysis, an area where the simulator has traditionally been underutilized.
-Testing on the simulator reduces errors that could have occurred later in the design and implementation process.
+Because the panelists’ simulators incorporate high-fidelity engineering grade models, which are currently being installed in many simulators, they can be used to support engineering analysis, an area that has been traditionally underutilized in simulation.
+Simulation testing reduces the likelihood of errors later in the design and implementation process.

 10. Maintenance Requalification

-Bring other training programs into the control room for focused training never before possible on the heavily scheduled hard panel simulator.
+With the full-scope simulator, operators can bring other training programs into the control room for focused training, which was never possible before on the heavily scheduled hard panel simulator.

 11. I&C Maintenance

 Panelists saw improved operational focus in other groups at their plant.
-For example, maintenance pre job briefs demonstrated the importance of the equipment surrounding what was being worked on and this improved operational excellence by giving them a better understanding of their environment, the equipment’s function and its purpose.
+For example, maintenance pre-job briefs demonstrated the importance of the equipment surrounding what was being worked on.
+This improved operational excellence by giving them a better understanding of their environment, the equipment’s function and its purpose.

 12. Engineering Support Program (ESP)

-The additional bandwidth gave the engineering team more time on the simulator for control room training and operationally focused processes.
+The additional bandwidth gives the engineering team more time on the simulator for control room training and operationally focused processes.

 - Because of the flat panel design, the unit supervisor couldn’t see what the operator was doing as well as they can on a hard panel unit.
 Therefore, they had to improve verbal communications.

-- Required operators to “slow down” and be more deliberate, requiring them to take a bit longer to perform certain functions.
-This allows for a better questioning attitude and more focused learning.
+- Simulation required operators to “slow down” and be more deliberate.
+It takes them a bit longer to perform certain functions, allowing for a better questioning attitude and more focused learning.

 While GSE and many of our industry peers have known for some time now that there are numerous benefits to virtual simulators, this panel discussion opened many eyes and minds to varied, unexpected, and expanded use cases for full-scope virtual simulators.

-Duplicating a plant’s simulator (whether in whole or in part) via virtual simulators can provide desperately needed work-life balance for the operators while also saving time and money for the utility as they can decrease overtime spend and get tasks accomplished more quickly.
+Duplicating a plant’s simulator (whether in whole or in part) via virtual simulators can provide desperately needed work-life balance for the operators while also saving time and money for the utility.
+They can decrease overtime spend and get tasks accomplished more quickly.